Philip Carey: Career

 Carey served in the United States Marine Corps, was wounded as part of the ship's detachment of the during World War II, and served again in the Korean War.

 Carey's acting career began in 1950.
 One of his earliest roles was Lt. (jg) Bob Perry in John Wayne's Operation Pacific.
 Carey also made appearances in films such as I Was a Communist for the FBI (1951), This Woman Is Dangerous with Joan Crawford (1952), The Nebraskan (1953), Calamity Jane with Doris Day (1953), They Rode West (1954), Pushover (1954), Mister Roberts (1955), The Long Gray Line (1955), Port Afrique (1956), and Screaming Mimi (1958).

+Carey starred as Raymond Chandler's famous private eye in the short-lived 1959–1960 ABC television series ‘’ Philip Marlowe ’’.

 In 1956, Carey starred on the NBC series Tales of the 77th Bengal Lancers.
 Carey's character was portrayed as Canadian because Carey reportedly could not master a British accent.
 He played the character Dr. Simon Battle, gunfighter turned doctor in the outstanding 1961 episode of The Rifleman S3 E33 "Death Trap".
 In 1961, he guest-starred in an episode of The Asphalt Jungle.

 In a following 1962 episode, "Johnny Brassbuttons", Carey plays Marshal Frank Nolan assigned to bring back to justice a Native Indian accused of conspiracy to commit murder.

 Carey had played Custer himself in The Great Sioux Massacre (1965) and played Captain Myles Keogh at the Battle of the Little Big Horn in Walt Disney's Tonka in 1959.

 During this period, Carey also appeared on CBS-TV hit sitcom The Lucy Show.
 The episode entitled "Lucy and the Runaway Butterfly" was broadcast on April 22, 1963.
 In that installment, Carey played Howard McClay, a boyfriend of Lucy Carmichael's (played by Lucille Ball).

-In the 1970 tv series, Ironside, he guest starred with Vera Miles in a multi-part episode titled “Goodbye to Yesterday.”
+In the 1970 television series Ironside, he guest starred with Vera Miles in a multi-part episode titled "Goodbye to Yesterday".

 In 1971, Carey guest-starred on the landmark fifth installment of All in the Family, playing Steve, an ex–professional football player friend of Archie Bunker's, who tells Archie that he is gay.
 The episode is titled "Judging Books by Covers".

 He also appeared in the low-budget horror film Monstroid in 1980.

 Carey became well known for a series of tongue-in-cheek television commercials for Granny Goose potato chips, in which he self-identified as "Granny Goose", portraying the company's spokesperson as a tough cowboy.